 Methods to Set Up the Connection of FTP to MySQL

-This article delves into various methods that can be utilized to set up the FTP to MySQL connection.
+This article delves into four methods that can be utilized to set up the FTP to MySQL connection.
+MySQL FTP allows the secure transfer of MySQL database files over the File Transfer Protocol.
 You will also see some of the pros and cons of these approaches and will be able to pick the best method based on your use case.
-Below are the 3 methods:
+Below are the 4 methods:

 Method 1: Connecting FTP to MySQL using Hevo’s No-code Data Pipeline

-Furthermore, Hevo supports data replication every 5 mins thus ensuring near real-time data for analysis and insights.
+Hevo supports data replication every 5 minutes, thus ensuring near real-time data for analysis and insights.

 Hevo focuses on 2 simple steps to get you started: